FileCloud on AWS - User Deployment Guide

 Costs

-T2.Medium or T3.Medium is suffice to run FileCloud for 100 users.
-File Storage cost depends on the storage method you choose (EBS, EFS or S3) and amount of files you will be storing and the access pattern.
-Typical cost for 100 users and 10 TB storage comes around 2800-3250$ per year.
+T2.Medium or T3.Medium is sufficient to run FileCloud for 100 users.
+File storage cost depends on the storage method you choose (EBS, EFS or S3), the amount of files you will store, and the access pattern.

 Sizing

-A T3.medium (Unlimited) can handle approximately 30-40 FileCloud calls per second which equates to approximately 100-200 users using FileCloud.
-Depending on number of users and thier access pattern, you can vertically (choose bigger instance) or horizontally (add more instances) can scale your deployment.
+A T3.Medium (unlimited) can handle approximately 30-40 FileCloud calls per second which equates to approximately 100-200 users using FileCloud.
+Depending on the number of users and their access pattern, you can scale your deployment by choosing a bigger instance or adding more instances.

 Deployment Guidance